kristianespina/ethereal-tictactoe/README.md

 - **Routes** - routes are specifically not used in both the frontend and the backend for simplicity.
 As usual, in production, this may not be the case.
 - **Dynamic Board Size** - Changes shall be done to the backend evaluator to support dynamic board size
 - **Move Verification** - The board is currently evaluated without verification if the received user input is valid.
 There are ways to mitigate this such as:
-  - Instead of expecting **board state** as input, we may instead expect to receive an **array containing the moves** picked by the uers.
+  - Instead of expecting **board state** as input, we may instead expect to receive an **array containing the moves** picked by the users.
 In this way, it would be easier to validate the user input.

 ## Author